everlasterVR/everlastervr.github.io/_includes/naturalis/v1_3/physics_introduction.md

 ![UI_physics_tab.jpg](/assets/screens/naturalis/v1_3/UI_physics_tab.jpg)

 The values of physics parameters are calculated automatically during calibration.
 The calibrated value depends on the model's glute/breast size and the sliders in the main window (softness, quickness and mass offset).
 For more precise customization, see [Physics Customization](../physics_customization/) which goes over offsetting the parameters directly, and additional options for joint physics and soft physics.
-Parameter values can be affected by clothing items [clothing adjustment profiles](../clothing/).
+Parameter values can be affected by [clothing adjustment profiles](../clothing/).

 ## Joint Physics Parameters